SpaceRan/An-identifiable-denoisy-autoencoder-aligning-clinical-and-genomic-data/README.md

 # An-identifiable-denoisy-autoencoder-aligning-clinical-and-genomic-data

 A PyTorch-based denoising autoencoder inspired by ICE-BeeM's identifiable architecture.
 Adapted MLP model for aligning clinical-genomic data, emphasizing identifiability to accurately invert genomic variations from clinical changes.

 ## Overview

 This repository contains a PyTorch implementation of an identifiable denoising autoencoder designed to align high-dimensional clinical and genomic data.
 The model is autonomously constructed based on a Multi-Layer Perceptron (MLP) foundation, drawing inspiration from the ICE-BeeM framework presented in the NeurIPS 2020 paper.

 Key adaptations ensure compliance with ICE-BeeM's requirements for model architecture while tailoring it for bioinformatics applications.
 The primary goal is to model coordinated variations between clinical variables (e.g., patient phenotypes) and genomic data (e.g., expression profiles), enabling accurate inversion: by perturbing clinical inputs, the model reconstructs corresponding genomic changes with high fidelity, leveraging identifiability to produce biologically meaningful representations.

 ## Features

-- **ICE-BeeM Compliance and Adaptation**: The architecture satisfies the foundational requirements outlined in the ICE-BeeM paper for identifiability in conditional energy-based models.
-Modifications include non-monotonic augmentations (e.g., z, z², 0.1z³) in encoders to enhance representation uniqueness, while maintaining MLP simplicity for rapid adaptation.
+- **ICE-BeeM Compliance and Adaptation**: The architecture draws from ICE-BeeM's identifiability principles in conditional energy-based models.
+Includes LeakyReLU activations, optional non-monotonic augmentations (e.g., z, z², 0.1z³) in encoders for better representation uniqueness, and spectral normalization (SN) to ensure Lipschitz continuity and training stability—all while keeping MLP simplicity for quick tweaks.

-- **Identifiability for Inversion**: Emphasizes mathematical optimization for interpretable representations.
-When clinical data is altered, the model accurately inverts and reconstructs genomic patterns, maximizing biological relevance and minimizing ambiguity in high-dimensional alignments.
+- **Identifiability for Inversion**: Focuses on mathematical tweaks for interpretable outputs.
+Altering clinical data lets the model reconstruct genomic patterns accurately, boosting biological relevance in high-dim alignments.

 - **Modular Design**:
-  - **Encoder**: Handles genomic input with optional non-monotonic transformations for enhanced expressivity.
+  - **Encoder**: Processes genomic input with optional non-monotonic transforms for more expressivity.
-  - **ConditionEncoder**: Processes clinical conditioning variables, mirroring the encoder's augmentation for consistency.
+  - **ConditionEncoder**: Handles clinical conditions, matching the encoder's augmentations for alignment.
-  - **Decoder**: Reconstructs outputs with noise injection for robustness, using Kaiming initialization.
+  - **Decoder**: Reconstructs with light noise injection for robustness, plus Kaiming init.

-- **Frontier DL Integration**: Incorporates spectral normalization and golden ratio-based hidden dimensions for stable training and theoretical alignment with advanced deep learning principles.

-- **Applications**: Ideal for clinical bioinformatics tasks, such as predicting genomic responses to clinical interventions or integrating multi-omics data.

-## Installation

-1. Clone the repository:
+The code is in `src/`.
+This is an ongoing project—feel free to check the modules and suggest refinements.